nightroman/Invoke-Build/Tasks/Logging/README.md

 ```

 Transcribing is especially sensitive to objects written without `Out-String`.
-Records may have unexpected order or may be completely discarded, sometimes
+Records may have unexpected order or may be discarded, sometimes with next
-together with other records.
+records.

 Output of native commands is not included to transcripts.
-But this trick will include it: `<native-command> | Out-Default`.
+This trick includes native output: `<native-command> | Out-Default`.

 ## See also